Allaman/kustomize-demo/README.md

 # Demonstration of Kustomize

-This is the repository with the examples mentioned in my blog post to Kustomize.
+This is the repository with the examples mentioned in my [blog post](https://rootknecht.net/blog/kustomize/)

 [basic](basic) illustrates a simple use case for Kustomize.